jhpyle/docassemble/_docs/installation.md

 Users will be redirected to a special page from Google where they will be asked if they with to give your server access to their [Google Drive].
-When a user consents to this, he or she will see a "GD" button in the [Playground] that, when pressed, will synchronize the contents of the user's [Playground] with a folder on the user's [Google Drive].
+When a user consents to this, he or she will see a "Sync" button in the [Playground] that, when pressed, will synchronize the contents of the user's [Playground] with a folder on the user's [Google Drive].